BigOunceChristo/bitpulse/doc/init.md

 Copy bitpulsed.init to /etc/init.d/bitpulsed.
 Test by running `service bitpulsed start`.

-Using this script, you can adjust the path and flags to the bitpulsed program by setting the bitpulseD and FLAGS environment variables in the file /etc/sysconfig/bitpulsed.
+Using this script, you can adjust the path and flags to the bitpulsed program by setting the bitpulsed and FLAGS environment variables in the file /etc/sysconfig/bitpulsed.
 You can also use the DAEMONOPTS environment variable here.

 ### macOS

-Copy org.bitpulse.bitpulsed.plist into ~/Library/LaunchAgents.
-Load the launch agent by running `launchctl load ~/Library/LaunchAgents/org.bitpulse.bitpulsed.plist`.
+Copy org.bitpulsed.bitpulsed.plist into ~/Library/LaunchAgents.
+Load the launch agent by running `launchctl load ~/Library/LaunchAgents/org.bitpulsed.bitpulsed.plist`.

 This Launch Agent will cause bitpulsed to start whenever the user logs in.

 NOTE: This approach is intended for those wanting to run bitpulsed as the current user.
-You will need to modify org.bitpulse.bitpulsed.plist if you intend to use it as a Launch Daemon with a dedicated bitpulse user.
+You will need to modify org.bitpulsed.bitpulsed.plist if you intend to use it as a Launch Daemon with a dedicated bitpulsed user.

 Auto-respawn
 -----------------------------------